Reuven Ramaty High Energy Solar Spectroscopic Imager: Imaging

 Since X-rays are not easily reflected or refracted, imaging in X-rays is difficult.
 One solution to this problem is to selectively block the X-rays.
 If the X-rays are blocked in a way that depends on the direction of the incoming photons, then it may be possible to reconstruct an image.
 The imaging capability of RHESSI was based on a Fourier transform technique using a set of 9 Rotational Modulation Collimators (RMCs) as opposed to mirrors and lenses.
 Each RMC consisted of two sets of widely spaced, fine-scale linear grids.
 As the spacecraft rotated, these grids blocked and unblocked any X-rays which may have come from the Sun modulating the photon signal in time.
 The modulation could be measured with a detector having no spatial resolution placed behind the RMC since the spatial information was now stored in the time domain.
 The modulation pattern over half a rotation for a single RMC provided the amplitude and phase of many spatial Fourier components over a full range of angular orientations but for a small range of spatial source dimensions.
 Multiple RMCs, each with different slit widths, provided coverage over a full range of flare source sizes.
 Images were then reconstructed from the set of measured Fourier components in exact mathematical analogy to multi-baseline radio interferometry.
 RHESSI provided spatial resolution of 2 arcseconds at X-ray energies from ~4 keV to ~100 keV, 7 arcseconds to ~400 keV, and 36 arcseconds for gamma-ray lines and continuum emission above 1 MeV.

 RHESSI could also see gamma rays coming from off-solar directions.
 The more energetic gamma rays passed through the spacecraft structure, and impacted the detectors from any angle.
 This mode was used to observe gamma-ray bursts (GRBs).
-The incoming gamma rays are not modulated by the grids, so positional and imaging information is not recorded.
-However, a crude position can still be derived by the fact that the detectors have front and rear pickups.
+The incoming gamma rays were not modulated by the grids, so positional and imaging information was not recorded.
+However, a crude position could still be derived by the fact that the detectors had front and rear pickups.
 Also, the detectors near the burst shielded the ones away from the burst.
-Comparing signal strengths around the nine crystals, and front-to-back, then gives a coarse, two-dimensional position in space.
+Comparing signal strengths around the nine crystals, and front-to-back, then gave a coarse, two-dimensional position in space.

-When combined with high-resolution time stamps of the detector hits, the RHESSI solution can be cross-referenced on the ground with other spacecraft in the IPN (Interplanetary Network) to provide a fine solution.
+When combined with high-resolution time stamps of the detector hits, the RHESSI solution could be cross-referenced on the ground with other spacecraft in the IPN (Interplanetary Network) to provide a fine solution.
 The large area and high sensitivities of the germanium crystal assembly made RHESSI a formidable IPN component.
-Even when other spacecraft can provide burst locations, few can provide as high-quality spectra of the burst (in both time and energy) as RHESSI.
+Even when other spacecraft could provide burst locations, few could provide as high-quality spectra of the burst (in both time and energy) as RHESSI.
 Rarely, however, a GRB occurred near the Sun, in the collimated field of view.
 The grids then provided full information, and RHESSI was able to provide a fine GRB location even without IPN correlation.